 Santa Cruz de Tenerife has been the capital city of the island since 1833 and is the largest city in Tenerife.
 Walking through the small streets of its historic center will help you discover the special character of the city.

-I recommend you take a walk through the stalls of the Market of Our Lady of Africa or see the Adan Martin auditorium.
+I recommend you take a walk through the stalls of the Market of Our Lady of Africa, see the Adan Martin auditorium, or visit the largest collection of palm trees in Europe.
 If you travel during Carnival (usually at the end of February), don’t miss this event; it was declared a Festival of International Tourist Interest.
+Even if you have time, I suggest you take a look at this tour that will allow you to know some of the hidden corners of the city.

 Take advantage of your stay in Santa Cruz de Tenerife to go shopping and taste Tenerife’s best cuisine.
 It’s one of the best cities to stay in Tenerife.